spatialoperator/aws-command-invoker/README.md

 Command parameter values can be replaced with previous result values or environment variables.
 Replacement placeholders use the following syntax.

 * `{ }` - replacements start and end with these characters
+* `!` - indicates that preceding replacement start character should be unescaped
 * `.` - identifiers for replacements from returned results are separated with this character
 * `%` - replacements from environment variables are marked (start & end) with this character
 * `[ ]` - replacements referencing array values start and end with these characters
+* `$` - array value replacements are identified (and separated) with this character
 * `< >` - individual Zip files or a list of files to zip starts and ends with these characters
 * `|` - individual files to zip are separated with this character